image bio

 Ovulation can be an exciting time for those trying to conceive, but sometimes the symptoms can make for an uncomfortable few days.
 There are a few symptoms associated with ovulation, including sore or painful breasts, ovulation pain, and sometimes bloating.
 Let’s take a closer look.

-Bloating feels like abdominal pressure, gassiness, or a sense of distension in the abdomen.
-Increased fluid retention can lead to bloating, as well as irritable bowel syndrome (IBS), food intolerances, gut issues, and other conditions.
-A diet high in fiber and sodium is also likely to exacerbate bloating.
-Bloating is common to experience from time to time, especially throughout the menstrual cycle, and most of the time it isn’t anything to be concerned about.
+Bloating feels like abdominal pressure, gassiness, or a sense of distension in the abdomen.1 Increased fluid retention can lead to bloating, as well as irritable bowel syndrome (IBS), food intolerances, gut issues, and other conditions.2,3 A diet high in fiber and sodium is also likely to exacerbate bloating.4 Bloating is common to experience from time to time, especially throughout the menstrual cycle, and most of the time it isn’t anything to be concerned about.

 Here’s a quick recap on the menstrual cycle: there are four phases — menstruation, follicular phase, ovulation, and luteal phase.
 The follicular phase of the menstrual cycle encompasses menstruation up until ovulation.
 The luteal phase consists of ovulation and lasts until the first day of the next menstrual cycle (day one of your period).
 Ovulation typically occurs about two weeks before the start of your next period and is the third phase of the menstrual cycle.
 You can track ovulation using ovulation tests as well as other methods.

 It’s normal to experience fluid retention and therefore feel bloated around ovulation and before menstruation.
-A small study found that fluid retention was at its highest on day one of menstruation and was lowest during the mid-follicular period.
-While bloating is more commonly associated with premenstrual symptoms the days or week leading to menstruation, it is normal that others may experience bloating around ovulation, or two weeks before menstruation.
+A small study found that fluid retention was at its highest on day one of menstruation and was lowest during the mid-follicular period.2 While bloating is more commonly associated as a premenstrual symptoms the days or week leading to menstruation, as PMS bloating is very well-known, it is normal that others may experience bloating as an ovulation system, or two weeks before menstruation.5

 1. Hormones

-Your menstrual cycle is marked by increases and decreases in different hormones, including estrogen, luteinizing hormone, progesterone, etc. that have shown some correlation with fluid retention.
+Any woman or person who ovulate’s menstrual cycle is marked by hormonal changes with increases and decreases in different hormones levels, including estrogen, luteinizing hormone, progesterone, etc. that have shown some correlation with fluid retention.5

 2. Dehydration

 Research shows that fluid regulation is impacted by different hormones during the menstrual cycle.
-There was a noticeable increase in the excretion of a vital hormone during the luteal phase of the menstrual cycle.
-This hormone, aldosterone, helps regulate water reabsorption in the kidneys and has a huge impact on the circulatory system.
-If fluid regulation is off, there is a potential for an increase in water retention and bloating.
-So, your body may require more water around ovulation!
+There was a noticeable increase in the excretion of a vital hormone during the luteal phase of the menstrual cycle.6 This hormone, aldosterone, helps regulate water reabsorption in the kidneys and has a huge impact on the circulatory system.7 If fluid regulation is off, there is a potential for an increase in water retention and bloating.8 So, your body may require more water around ovulation!

-It is also common to experience bloating throughout the menstrual cycle in individuals living with polycystic ovarian syndrome (PCOS), endometriosis, or other conditions impacting menstruation or reproductive health.
+It is also common to experience bloating throughout the menstrual cycle, along with menstrual crampsin individualsliving with polycystic ovarian syndrome (PCOS), endometriosis, or other conditions impacting menstruation or reproductive health.
 If you’re concerned about an underlying condition or hormonal imbalance, you may be interested in taking a hormone test or talking with your healthcare provider.

 Natalist call to action featuring women's cycle support bundle

 Ovulation bloating is likely to last for a few hours or a few days, but shouldn’t persist much longer.
-If you have extreme bloating during the middle of your cycle that is painful or lasts for more than three days, you should contact your healthcare provider to rule out any other conditions.
+If you have severe bloating during the middle of your cycle that is painful or lasts for more than three days, you should contact your healthcare provider to rule out any other conditions.
 Bloating could also be a result of your diet, food intolerance, underlying medical conditions, and so much more!
-Don’t be alarmed if you are experiencing prolonged bloating, but definitely get it checked out just in case.
+Don’t be alarmed if you are experiencing a prolonged bloat or cramping after ovulation, but definitely get it checked out just in case.

 It can be confusing to distinguish between where you are in your cycle and why you’re experiencing certain symptoms.
 Especially when comparing after ovulation symptoms to premenstrual symptoms or early pregnancy symptoms.
 The best way to differentiate between premenstrual bloating and ovulation bloating is by keeping track of your cycle.
-You can do this using ovulation tests at home, using a calendar to keep up with your cycle, or using other ovulation tracking methods.
+You can do this using ovulation tests at home, using a calendar to keep up with your cycle, or using other ovulation tracking methods, such as body temperature or vaginal discharge.
 Ovulation bloating is going to occur right around the middle of the menstrual cycle, the days immediately surrounding ovulation.
-Premenstrual bloating is likely to occur in the days or week leading up to menstruation, about a week to two weeks after ovulation occurs.
+Premenstrual bloating is likely to occur in the days or week leading up to menstruation, about a week to two weeks after ovulation occurs.9

 Feeling bloated is uncomfortable and can make it difficult to go about your normal routine.
 To help remedy bloating around ovulation, try the following: